 Our budget will not allow for the expensive custom trailers.
 I’m not interested in a much older used unit because the technology has changed such as LED lighting.
 Also not interesting in buying the size truck it takes to pull real heavy units.
 I also may take trailers off the list because the brand went out of business and I’m not confident in after sales service availability.
-In cases were they went out of business, I might leave them on the list to buy because of reputation as being a quality trailer with the possibility of better than average resale.
-Some of the trailers like the Hitchhiker might be an example.
+Perhaps the only out of business brand I’d consider is the Hitchhiker because the Kansas RV Center can rebuild them.

 New Horizons – 2014 (off our list): Not saying one of the most expensive fifth wheels necessarily uses the best construction methods, but — New Horizons is one of the most recommended.
 They build custom units as well as stock units.
 Way outside our budget.
 I often go to their web site to find out what people that can afford to buy the best are getting for their money.
 So far, I’ve not found any other brand that builds a floor plan like the New Horizons Majestic 102-F37RLTSS.
 I corresponded with a guy in a forum who owns the F37RLTSS who says it’s their #1 seller.
 Unbelievable no one has copied it.
 As of 1/10/16 I can’t find a single thing I don’t like about the layout.

 Continental Coach – 2015. (off our list) Although out of our price range I need to research their construction methods which a 25 year veteran RVer said and very user friendly.
 Here is a cool video.
 You can usually spot fifth wheels in this class by the triple axel.
 Lots of weight to haul around.
 They went out of business in 2017 although apparently were going to sell the brand name.